Years 7-9

 Years 10 and 11

-The study of Philosophy at GCSE is fascinating and excellent preparation for a wide range of A Level courses and at degree level.
+The study of religious studies at GCSE is fascinating and excellent preparation for a wide range of A Level courses and university degrees.
 Highly regarded by universities, the subject involves a study of philosophical, theological and ethical theories which underpin and structure our world today.
 An understanding of these ideas is essential to an engagement with key themes in politics, law, medicine, education, human rights and religion.

 The subject is suitable for anyone who enjoys thinking critically, playing with abstract concepts and challenging received wisdom.
 Philosophers ask fundamental questions about our own nature, and of the world we live in.
 It is a challenging and exciting process, helping you to grow and develop intellectually while developing valuable and transferable skills in analysis, imagination, problem solving and communication.*